nightmaregaurav/swagger-endpoints-gen/README.md

 *If you are new to TypeScript, you can read [this](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) to learn how to use TypeScript.*<br>

 ## License
-MethodSignature is released under the MIT License.
+Swagger Endpoints Generator is released under the MIT License.
 You can find the full license details in the [LICENSE](LICENSE) file.

 Made with ❤️ by [NightmareGaurav](https://github.com/nightmaregaurav).